keymanapp/shared-sites/README.md

 ### Preparing changes

 1. Asset files should be placed in `/assets`.
-PHP scrtipts should be placed in `/_common`.
+PHP scripts should be placed in `/_common`.
 (Do not make changes in `/_common/assets`, as these files will be repopulated by build.sh.)
 2. Run `build.sh` after changing any files under `/_common` or `/assets`, in